NethServer/docs/developer-manual/en/yum_plugin.rst

  http_caching=none

-This command can raise load on remote repository servers, use with care!
+Be aware that yum.conf is a template and not using the cache can raise load on remote repository servers, use with care!